has-taiar/has-taiar.github.io/_posts/2018-08-08-azure-monthly-news-summary-aug-2018.md

 <img src="/wp-content/uploads/2018/08/Azure-news.png" alt="Azure News" /> <br />
 <span>Azure Monthly News - Aug 2018 (from Melbourne Azure Meetup)</span>

 <blockquote><p>The Azure Monthly News Summary is a monthly post and slide deck that we prepare for our community at the Azure Melbourne Meetup.
 I am a co-organiser of this meetup and it happens monthly on the second Wednesday of each month.
-If you missed last month, you can check out the news update [here](https://www.hasaltaiar.com.au/azure-monthly-news-summary-june-2018)</p></blockquote>
+If you missed last month, you can check out the news update <a href="https://www.hasaltaiar.com.au/azure-monthly-news-summary-june-2018">here</a></p></blockquote>

 Hi again, here is the summary of Azure news from the last four weeks.
 This is brought to you by Melbourne Azure Meetup, which I am a co-organiser of :) There is a lot to cover, so let's get started.